developerjohan01/WeatherApi/README.md

 There are also a lot of interesting articls on the subject of *Hardening* on the [CRYPTOMAThIC blog](https://www.cryptomathic.com/news-events/blog/), for example [Overview of App & Code Hardening for Mobile Banking Apps](https://www.cryptomathic.com/news-events/blog/overview-of-app-code-hardening-for-mobile-banking-apps)

+An open source library for checking JailBreaking is [DTTJailbreakDetection](https://github.com/thii/DTTJailbreakDetection).
+One can also follow [this advise on Stackoverflow](https://stackoverflow.com/a/40930618/2081047) and write some code in Obective-C (this Stackoverflow example is not in C/C++)

 ### Comersial products
 https://www.guardsquare.com/en/products/ixguard